 In 1995 the American Jujamcyn Award was bestowed on the theatre.
-For more than two decades, these awards have honoured resident theatre organisations that make an outstanding contribution to the development of creative talent in theatre.
-Artistic excellence at the Market has been recognised by another 21 international and more than 300 South African theatre awards.
-The Market Theatre has gained an international reputation for its thrilling productions such as Sophiatown, which have travelled the world to wide acclaim.
+For more than two decades these awards have honoured resident theatre organisations that make an outstanding contribution to the development of creative talent in theatre.
+Altogether artistic excellence at the Market Theatre has been recognised by 21 international and more than 300 South African theatre awards and the theatre has gained an international reputation for its thrilling productions such as Sophiatown, which have travelled the world to wide acclaim.